ASML Company Profile

 Unit: All raw financial figures are stored in EUR millions.

-Fiscal-year note: ASML fiscal year is calendar-year aligned in this collected slice, with period ended December 31.
+Fiscal-year note: ASML fiscal year is calendar-year aligned in this issuer slice, with period ended December 31.

 ASML Revenue Trend